TCAR – A New, Less-invasive Procedure For Patients At Risk Of A Stroke

 TCAR stands for Trans Carotid Artery Revascularization.
 Keep reading to learn more about this safe and effective operation.

 Each year, more than 300,000 people in the U.S. are diagnosed with some kind of blockage in their carotid arteries.
 Your carotid arteries are the major blood vessels that deliver blood to your brain.
-If left untreated, blood flow to the brain reduces or even stops, which can lead to a dangerous stroke.
+If left untreated, blood flow to the brain reduces or even stops, which can increase the risk factors of stroke.

 The Surgical Clinic is pioneering the use of a breakthrough technology called Trans-Carotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
 This modern, minimally invasive surgery was designed to remove the risk of stroke or brain damage during the procedure.

-Current treatment options come with limitations.
+Current treatment options like angioplasty and stenting come with limitations.
 For example, traditional treatment involves open surgery, or the use of carotid stents to clear the artery.
 A new technique called TransCarotid Artery Revascularization (TCAR) combines direct carotid artery access with robust blood flow reversal.

 The TCAR procedure is performed through a small incision at the neckline where there is direct access to the carotid artery.
 This incision is much smaller in comparison to a typical Carotid Endarterectomy (CEA) incision.